StavrosD/BrainTree-PayPal-DotNet/README.md

 3. The PayPal account is linked to the Braintree account.
 4. ![API keys](https://articles.Braintreepayments.com/control-panel/important-gateway-credentials#api-credentials)

+*Be very careful with your API credentials!*
+1. Do not share them with anyone!
+2. Create sandbox accounts on both PayPal and Braintree.
+Use the sandbox accounts for development.
+Replace the sandbox credentials with the production credentials only when you are ready to put the app in production.
+3. Be very careful if you publish your project on GitHub.
+Clear your credentials before publishing the project.

 ## Installation

 Before you run the project you should initialize the BraintreeGateway with your API credentials.